cesarkohl/acme-gif-searcher-backend/README.md

 php artisan serve
 ```

-If you change the .env DB_{} variables the following command is mandatory after database installation and configuration:
+If you change the .env DB_{} variables the following commands are mandatory:
 ```
 php artisan migrate
 php artisan passport:install